 Limitations

 This study was not without limitations.
 The first is the recall bias which is attributed to studies adopting a longitudinal approach to data collection.
-The time lapse between key events and data collection may pose challenges where respondents cannot recall all relevant data as it pertained to those key events.
+The time lapse between key events and data collection may pose challenges where respondents cannot recall all relevant information as it pertained to those key events.
 This was addressed by aiding the respondents to reconstruct the key events guided by the objectives of the study.
-The exploratory inquiry technique also helped in offering prompts and signposts during the interview which supported the reconstruction of events in whose information we were interested.
-The second limitation that we encountered was in the tracing of some of the key respondents that would have been crucial to this study had we accessed them.
-Many had moved on and we were constrained in tracing them.
+The exploratory inquiry technique also helped in offering prompts and signposts during the interview process which supported the recollection of events in whose information we were interested.
+Secondly, tracing some of the key respondents that would have been crucial to this study was another limitation.
+Many had moved on and we were constrained while tracing for them.
 However, we addressed this gap by attempting to review key project documents and retrieve relevant information about the implementation of the project.
+Thirdly, applied framework does not provide for opportunity to analyse the dynamic interactions across the building blocks beyond analysing results for each as a separate entity and yet the performance of one can have a spiralling effect on the rest of the building blocks.
+We addressed this by presenting the last paragraph of the results as the “dynamic interaction of the building blocks”.
+Lastly, the inability to anchor the demand side/community level experiences within any of the six building blocks of the applied framework was a limitation.
+We attempted to address this by identifying particular elements corresponding to a building block and presenting results and discussions implicitly under that building block.
+For example, because community referrals which had to do with service delivery and health financing, were presented and discussed under the service delivery and health financing building blocks and not as an independent community level factors.
 Nonetheless, caution is called for while interpreting these results where the context may limit their transferability.
 Despite the foregoing, we attempted to address all highlighted limitations to enhance data reliability.

 Conclusion

+Overall, a general perception of the continuity of maternal and newborn health service provision post-donor transition was observed with internal (government counterpart funding) and external enablers (successor donor funding) contributing to this performance.
+Opportunities for the continuity of maternal and newborn service delivery performance post-transition exists when harnessed well within the prevailing context such as political will to commit counterpart funding and recruitment of staff which can be even extended to strengthen the community component.
+The ability to learn and adapt, the presence of government counterpart funding and commitment to carry on with implementation were major ingredients signalling a crucial role of government in the continuity of service provision post-transition.

 List of abbreviation